Signed network models for dimensionality reduction of portfolio optimization: Empirical analysis

 In order to test the performance of our dimensionality reduction technique, we determine $S_{K}$ for $K\in\{20,30,40,50\}.$ In Tables \ref{tab:RU16-20}, \ref{tab:RU11-15} and \ref{tab:RU06-10}, we include assets in $S_{50}$ for all the years $2006, 2007, \hdots, 2020$ as obtained by executing Algorithm \ref{Alg:dr_omv}.
 The figures in Figure \ref{fig:annualreturn}, \ref{fig:annualV} and \ref{fig:SR} exhibit the annual return, annual volatility, and Sharpe values for the portfolios respectively, obtained by Sharpe value maximization (Full-Markowitz), Equally weighted portfolio (Full-Equal), Sharpe value maximization of reduced universe $S_{K}$ (TopK-Markowitz), Equally weighted portfolio of the reduced universe $S_{K}$ (TopK-Equal).

 Obviously, annual return measures the profitability, and hence higher values are better.
 From Figure \ref{fig:annualreturn}, it is clear that the TopK-Equal portfolio and TopK-Markowitz obtained by the proposed OMV dimension reduction technique performs moderately better than the full universe across almost all the 15 years (2006 - 2020) except the year 2009 for all choices of $K$.
 The annual volatility, the standard deviation of annualized returns measure how uncertain the portfolio's return are, hence lower is better.
 It can be seen from Figure \ref{fig:annualV} that the obtained portfolios based on reduced universe are volatile across all years except the year $2009.$ Finally in Figure \ref{fig:SR}, it can be observed that the results are mixed, and on average the Sharpe value of equally weighted portfolios, either the TopK or the full universe provide the highest values.
-The remarkable fact about these results is that the the results are not very much sensitive to the choice $K$ and across all values of $K$, all the metrics exhibit similar performance.
 Based on these results, we could conclude that the OMV reduced portfolio for this dataset forms a highly volatile profitable portfolios compared to the full universe portfolio optimization, however provide moderately better annual return across all 15 years of experiment.